WPRDC/data-guide/docs/privacy.md

 * Is there any PII included in this dataset?
 If so, what type of information is included?
 * Can this dataset be linked to other data (public or private) to reveal PII?
 * What types of harm might be caused by release of this data, if any?
+Who will be harmed?
 * If harm can be caused by our releasing this data, is the impact LOW, MODERATE, or SEVERE?

 ## Reducing Risk Through Deidentification and Anonymization Processes